lawandorga/lawandorga-mail-server/doc/disks.md

 *Scaleway-specific:* This disk is based on *local storage* and should be visible as `/dev/vda` on the machine.
+    - *Local storage* is apparently limited to 20GB (< 20GiB) and cannot be
+      resized post creation.

 We assume an EFI setup.